SS7078 - Crime Control and Community Safety (2018/19)

 3. Use reflection and analysis to understand and develop further their own area of expertise within the field of crime control and community safety (as applicable)

-5. Be conversant with pertinent conceptual frameworks 6.
-Have an advanced awareness of 'best practice' in relation to crime control and community safety.
+5. Have an advanced awareness of 'best practice' in relation to crime control and community safety.

 Assessment consists of 3-hour seen examination (100% of marks).
 The assessment is predicated upon thorough academic analysis, and appropriate student reading and research.